kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Initialization.rst

 The values are case insensitive.

 :sup:`1` This is the preferred set of defaults when CUDA and OpenMP are enabled.
-If you use a thread-parallel host execution space, we prefer Kokkos' OpenMP back-end, as this ensures compatibility of Kokkos' threads with the application's direct use of OpenMP threads.
-Kokkos cannot promise that its Threads back-end will not conflict with the application's direct use of operating system threads.
+If you use a thread-parallel host execution space, we prefer Kokkos' OpenMP backend, as this ensures compatibility of Kokkos' threads with the application's direct use of OpenMP threads.
+Kokkos cannot promise that its Threads backend will not conflict with the application's direct use of operating system threads.
 :sup:`2` The two device-id mapping strategies are:
 - random: select a random device from available.
 - mpi_rank: select device based on a round robin assignment of local MPI ranks.
 Works with OpenMPI, MVAPICH, SLURM, and derived implementations.
 Support for MPICH was added in Kokkos 4.0